juicedata/juicefs-csi-driver/docs/en/administration/going-production.md

 * Configure cache persistence to ensure that the cache directory will not be lost when the container is destroyed.
 For specific configuration methods, read [Cache settings](../guide/cache.md#cache-settings);
 * Choose one of the following methods (you can also adopt both) to ensure that the JuiceFS client has enough time to complete the data upload when the application container exits:
-  * Enable [Delayed mount pod deletion](../guide/resource-optimization.md#delayed-mount-pod-deletion).
-Even if the application pod exits, the mount pod will wait for the specified time before being destroyed by the CSI Node.
+  * Enable [Delayed Mount Pod deletion](../guide/resource-optimization.md#delayed-mount-pod-deletion).
+Even if the application pod exits, the Mount Pod will wait for the specified time before being destroyed by the CSI Node.
 Set a reasonable delay to ensure that data is uploaded in a timely manner;
   * Since v0.24, the CSI Driver supports [customizing](../guide/configurations.md#customize-mount-pod) all aspects of the Mount Pod, so you can modify `terminationGracePeriodSeconds`.
 By using [`preStop`](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks), you can ensure that the Mount Pod waits for data uploads to finish before exiting, as demonstrated below:

     :::warning
-    * After `preStop` is configured, if the write cache is not uploaded successfully, the mount pod will wait for the time set by the `terminationGracePeriodSeconds` parameter and cannot exit for a long time.
-This will affect the normal execution of certain operations (such as upgrading mount pod).
+    * After `preStop` is configured, if the write cache is not uploaded successfully, the Mount Pod will wait for the time set by the `terminationGracePeriodSeconds` parameter and cannot exit for a long time.
+This will affect the normal execution of certain operations (such as upgrading Mount Pod).
 Please fully test and understand the corresponding risks;
     * Neither of the above two solutions can **fully guarantee** that all write cache data will be uploaded successfully.
     :::